gio54321/parallel-pohlig-hellman/README.md

 - all the standard implementation tricks of sequential bsgs,
 - shared hash table exploiting atomic operations,
-- implicit storage in the table the element, avoiding allocating big nums and improving memory usage.
+- implicit storage in the table of the resulting element `g^i`, avoiding allocating big nums and improving memory usage.